Bangladesh: Media and cinema

 Bangladesh Betar is the lone state-run radio service.
 Radio Foorti, Radio Today, Radio Aamar and ABC Radio were popular privately owned radio stations; popularity of radio has declined significantly.
 Popular foreign media include BBC News (BBC Bangla), CNN, VOA and Al Jazeera.
-Indian television drama in particular has established a "cultural hegemony" over Bangladeshi satellite television.
+Indian television drama has a substantial presence on Bangladeshi satellite television.
 Freedom of the press remains a major concern due to government attempts at censorship and the harassment of journalists.
-Bangladesh ranked 149th out of the 180 countries listed in the 2025 World Press Freedom Index, among the lowest rankings in the world.
+Bangladesh ranked 152nd out of the 180 countries listed in the 2026 World Press Freedom Index, among the lowest rankings in the world.

 The cinema of Bangladesh dates back to a screening of a bioscope in 1898.
 The Nawabs of Dhaka patronised the production of several silent films from the 1900s.
 Picture House, the first permanent cinema in Dhaka, began its operation during the year between 1913 and 1914.
 Sukumari (The Good Girl), released in 1929, was the first film produced in Bangladesh.
-Last Kiss, the first full-length feature film, was released in 1931.
+The Last Kiss, the first full-length feature film, was released in 1931.
 By 1947, a total of 80 cinemas were listed.
 The first Bengali-language film in East Pakistan, Mukh O Mukhosh (Face and Mask), was released in 1956.
 Akash ar Mati (Sky and Earth), released in 1959, was the second film as such.

-The Bangladesh Film Development Corporation was founded in Dhaka as the East Pakistan Film Development Corporation in 1957–1958, as the full-service film production studio.
+The Bangladesh Film Development Corporation was founded in Dhaka as the East Pakistan Film Development Corporation in 1957–1958, as a full-service film production studio.
 Zahir Raihan made various influential films throughout the period, notably Kokhono Asheni in 1961, Shangam in 1964 (the first colour film in Pakistan), and Jibon Theke Neowa in 1970.
-The film industry in Dhaka positioned itself as the base for a Bengali Muslim cinema from the 1960s and onwards.
+The film industry in Dhaka positioned itself as the base for a Bengali Muslim cinema from the 1960s onward.
 The first movie post-Independence, Ora Egaro Jon, was directed by Chashi Nazrul Islam and released in 1972.
 At the industry's peak, about 80 movies were produced each year between 1996 and 2003, a number which has constantly declined thereafter.
 Prominent directors include Khan Ataur Rahman, Alamgir Kabir, Amjad Hossain, Humayun Ahmed, Morshedul Islam, Tanvir Mokammel, Tareque Masud, Salahuddin Lavlu and Enamul Karim Nirjhar.
 Tareque Masud was honoured by FIPRESCI at the 2002 Cannes Film Festival for his film Matir Moina (The Clay Bird).
-Film societes have played a crucial role in the development of cinema in Bangladesh.
+Film societies have contributed to the development of cinema in Bangladesh.